 - Smarthinking is a tutoring service that is available for free over the Internet, 24 hours a day, 7 days a week.
 From www.valenciacollege.edu, log into Atlas.
 Click the Courses tab.
 In the middle, click Tutoring (online).
 Follow the on-screen instructions.
 You may ignore/close the window about the Smarthinking app if you want to.
 Select Work with a tutor.
 From the list, select Drop-in Session and Math.
-Select Algebra. - This class uses pencasts, which are digital recordings of each class period.
+Select Algebra.
+Interact with a tutor in real time! - This class uses pencasts, which are digital recordings of each class period.
 If you ever forget what was said or taught in class, or miss part or all of a class session, go to my website and listen to the pencast recording!